Skip to main content

 New York State has 37 Sole Supervisory Districts.
 They are commonly referred to as the Board of Cooperative Educational Services (BOCES) regions as each Sole Supervisory District houses a regional BOCES that provides cooperative educational programs for two or more school districts.

 Most public school districts in New York State are component districts of a BOCES, or Sole Supervisory District, though several small city school districts across the state are not members of a BOCES (“non-component districts”).
-Although BOCES component districts do not include the “Big Five” city school districts of Buffalo, New York City, Rochester, Syracuse, and Yonkers, these districts will be invited to voluntarily participate in regionalization conversations.
+Although BOCES component districts do not include the “Big Five” city school districts of Buffalo, New York City, Rochester, Syracuse, and Yonkers, these districts will be invited to voluntarily participate in regional conversations.
 Each Sole Supervisory District is overseen by a District Superintendent who serves as the chief executive officer of the regional BOCES as well as the regional representative of the Commissioner of Education.

 Visit the BOCES website for more information about the Sole Supervisory Districts, including contact information for the District Superintendents and their staff.